gtumedei/irs-project/docs/report.md

 Most of the robot kits produced by Makeblock, including mBot, support several development platforms, which can be chosen according to the desired level of difficulty, making them ideal for any user.

-- **mBlock 5**: cooding tool that supports both Python and block programming via a dedicated browser platform.
-More information available at https://mblock.makeblock.com/en-us/
+- **mBlock 5**: coding tool that supports both Python and block programming via a dedicated browser platform (https://mblock.makeblock.com/en-us/)
-- **mBlock Blockly**: game-based robot app that supports block programming, specifically designed for younger users.
-More information available at https://www.makeblock.com/software/mblock-app
+- **mBlock Blockly**: game-based robot app that supports block programming, specifically designed for younger users (https://www.makeblock.com/software/mblock-app)
-- **Makeblock App**: all-in-1 controller for any Makeblock robots that supports multiple control modes and 3D modeling.
-More information available at https://www.makeblock.com/software/makeblock-app
+- **Makeblock App**: all-in-1 controller for any Makeblock robots that supports multiple control modes and 3D modeling (https://www.makeblock.com/software/makeblock-app)
-- **Arduino IDE**: it's just like programming a normal Arduino board, but with additional resources provided by Makeblock through their official GitHub repository, accessible at https://github.com/Makeblock-official/Makeblock-Libraries
+- **Arduino IDE**: it's the option we chose, since it's just like programming a normal Arduino board, but with additional resources provided by Makeblock through their official GitHub repository, accessible at https://github.com/Makeblock-official/Makeblock-Libraries

-We obviously chose the latter.

 ## Firmware analysis and refactor